-1. The Permittee shall submit to the Division for review and approval with each Permit renewal, and with any application to modify the Permit that could affect the water quality of the permitted discharge, an updated hydrogeochemical evaluation of current, and predicted future, water quality in the infiltration mound system above the premining water elevation and in the underlying groundwater, the predicted future discharge volume and chemistry, and the resultant potential for degradation of groundwater in response to the permitted infiltration.
+1. The Permittee shall submit to the Division for review and approval with each application to renew or modify the Permit that could affect the water quality of the permitted discharge, an updated hydrogeochemical evaluation of current, and predicted future, water quality in the infiltration mound system above the pre-mining water elevation and in the underlying groundwater, the predicted future discharge volume and chemistry, and the resultant potential for degradation of groundwater in response to the permitted infiltration.
 If applicable, the hydrogeochemical evaluation must include additional proposed controls to eliminate any potential for groundwater degradation.
 Approval may require modification of the Permit and payment of modification fees.